atharaq/atharaq.github.io/calc-1/lesson10.md

-# Calculus I Lesson 10: Exponential Functions
+# Calculus I Lesson 10: Implicit Differentiation
 {:.no_toc}

 Table of Contents